You are not logged in. You need to log in

 Q: Do you nominate work you've published for any national or international awards?

-A: Yes.
-We nominate work for Pushcart Prizes and the Best of the Net, and Bettering American Poetry prizes.
+A: We nominate work for the Pushcart, Best of the Net, and Bettering American Poetry prizes.